ansible/ansible-documentation/docs/docsite/rst/reference_appendices/test_strategies.rst

          msg: 'service is not happy'
        when: "'AWESOME' not in webpage.content"

-It's easy to push an arbitrary script (in any language) on a remote host and the script will automatically fail if it has a non-zero return code:
+It is easy to push an arbitrary script (in any language) on a remote host and the script will automatically fail if it has a non-zero return code:

 .. code:: yaml